ammarj15/joy-division-maker/README.md

 #Backend

-python -m venv env
-source env/bin/activate  # On Windows, use `env\Scripts\activate`
+python -m venv env (depending on version my have to run 'python3 -m venv env') source env/bin/activate  # On Windows, use `env\Scripts\activate`

-pip install -r requirements.txt python manage.py migrate python manage.py runserver
+pip install -r requirements.txt python manage.py migrate (depending on version my have to run 'python3 manage.py migrate') python manage.py runserver (depending on version my have to run 'python3 manage.py runserver')

 The backend will be available at http://localhost:8000